By Krissy Polley and Angela Jones

 In just the past five years, Burke has conducted over 200 market segmentations and structure studies, and through this rich experience we know that the keys to making a lasting impact are to build empathy and inspire action, via additional qualitative learning and a creative rollout.

-Here are some quick tips to ensure your segmentation is working hard for you and or organization—from initial rollout to years down the line.
+Here are some quick tips to ensure your segmentation is working hard for you and your organization—from initial rollout to years down the line.

 Once the data is in and you have the foundational understanding of who your segments are, it’s time to dig deeper to uncover what really makes them tick.
 Qualitative research specifically designed to illuminate your segments helps your team feel as if they’ve walked a mile in consumers’ shoes.
 Here are a few tips for ensuring your segmentation illumination yields the insights your team is craving.